LuisBlanche/portfolio/Dataswati/analysis_module.md

 - Saved a floundering project by doing a total renovation, making sure it'll last for years to come.
 - Connected with clients to tackle real issues they faced, leading to breakthrough improvements thanks to us!
-- This module is one of the main selling argument for PowerOP because it can be used with only historical data (no need to implement a live connection)
+- This module is one of the main selling argument for the company because it can be used with only historical data (no need to implement a live connection)